Pythm/ad-ElectricalManagement/README.md

 ### Easee Charger

+> [!IMPORTANT]
+> Locking Easee charger to 3phase IT net (230v) requires a minumum of 11A to charge.
+The app can turn down charging as low as 6A, and if so, the charging will stop.
+To awoid this set Phase mode to Automatic in your Easee app.

 The Easee integration automatically detects wall charger information if its sensor names are in English; simply provide the name of your Easee using the `charger` option.
 If your sensors have names in another language, manually input the correct sensor names in the configuration.
 Check logs for any errors and provide missing sensors.

 ```yaml